lammps/lammps/doc/src/read_data.rst

-The :doc:`Howto_triclinic <Howto_triclinic>` doc page discusses the tilt factors in detail and explains that the resulting edge vectors of the restricted triclinic box are:
+The :doc:`Howto_triclinic <Howto_triclinic>` doc page discusses the tilt factors in detail and explains that the resulting edge vectors of a restricted triclinic box are:

 * **A** = (xhi-xlo,0,0)
 * **B** = (xy,yhi-ylo,0)